Overview

 Data Sources

-• Temperature inversion analysis: NWS radiosonde station OKX (Upton, NY) upper-air soundings.
+- Temperature inversion analysis: NWS radiosonde station OKX (Upton, NY) upper-air soundings; reference background only.
+Inversion-period flags are not currently surfaced on the page.

 Environmental Impact